mofm/nspctl/README.rst

 * Bootstrap **Debian** container ("jessie" and newer are supported)
 * Bootstrap **Ubuntu** container ("xenial" and newer are supported)
 * Bootstrap **Arch Linux** container
+* Remove hidden VM or container images
+* Remove all VM and container images
+* Runs a new command in a running container (non-interactive shell)

 Installation
 ############